Holistic Psychiatry

 Culture: Shame & Punishment

 The last thing that we need if we are addicted to a substance or behavior is shame and punishment.
 Our culture still tends to see addiction as a moral failing or even a sin that can be removed with punishment.
 This thinking leads to simplistic consequences such as rejection by family and friends and even imprisonment.
-The same happens with other forms of mental illness, but in this case, there is even less understanding, less compassion, more anger, and more disdain towards those with addictions.
+The same happens with other forms of mental illness, but in this case, there is even less understanding, less compassion, more anger, and more disdain.

 Culture: Fueling Addiction